ppgiii/ibm-coursera-datascience-capstone/BackgroundDiscussion.md

 Food trucks are a common sight in the city of San Francisco.
 Its popularity due to convenience, prices, variety, and availability makes them welcomed for office workers, some of whom do not have a long lunch hour.

+### Problem Statement

-A prospective food truck operator might be able to glean some information from a certain commercial real estate metric that would allow him/her to anticipate where to locate their truck.
+*A prospective food truck operator can use the commercial real estate vacancy in a neighborhood to predict where the food truck can be located for the year.*

 ### Introduction